 Lemon juice is another item to avoid.
-I found out by the time I go to use the second half of the bottle it’s lost all it’s flavor.
+I found out that it's lost all its flavor by the time I go to use the second half of the bottle.

 READ OR PIN: How to Use BJs Catering Menu for Your Next Party